Drzhivago264/Inference_Portal/README.md

     ./monero-wallet-rpc --daemon-address {Your node address} --rpc-bind-port 18082 --wallet-file {your wallet file} --password {your password} --disable-rpc-login

-*Noting that in production server you must generate "View-only" wallet from your local wallet (secret key) to avoid being robbed by the society.
+\*Noting that in production server you must generate "View-only" wallet from your local wallet (secret key) to avoid being robbed by the society.

-Next you need to set up .env file and setup the following key:
+Next you need to set up .env file and setup the following key.
+Note that, if you dont want to use some services below, leave them "".
+There will probably some problems but I believe if you go this far, you can deal with them:

     STRIPE_PUBLISHABLE_KEY=""
     STRIPE_SECRET_KEY=""
     BACKEND_DOMAIN=""
     PAYMENT_SUCCESS_URL=""
     PAYMENT_CANCEL_URL=""
     STRIPE_WEBHOOK_SECRET=""
     EMAIL_ADDRESS = "" (The EMAIL_ADDRESS that fowards contact form)
     EMAIL_PASSWORD = "" (The password for EMAIL_ADDRESS that fowards contact form)
     DJANGO_SETTINGS_MODULE="inferenceportal.settings"
     aws_access_key_id="" (The AWS key that can perform boot/stop/reboot/terminiate operation on your GPU instances) aws_secret_access_key="" (The AWS secret key that can perform boot/stop/reboot/terminiate operation on your GPU instances)
     ADMIN_PATH = "" (your admin path, keep it hard to guess) DJANGO_SECRET_KEY = ""
     POSTGRES_USER = "" (Your Postgres Username)
     POSTGRES_PASSWORD = "" (YOUR Postgres Password)
     GPT_KEY = "" (OPENAI key for the agent function)
     VLLM_KEY = "" (The key that you set on vLLM instance (--api-key)) CMC_API = "" (Coinmarketcap API to get the exchange rate of Monero, you may use different API but you need to rewrite the update_crypto_rate() in celery_tasks.py)

-*Noting that if you run your own private node and process payment via RPC, querying 3rd party exchanges for conversion rate does not affect your privacy, unless, you give them a request pattern along with payment pattern to trace you down.
+\*Noting that if you run your own private node and process payment via RPC, querying 3rd party exchanges for conversion rate does not affect your privacy, unless, you give them a request pattern along with payment pattern to trace you down.
 However, if people go that far to trace you down, you seem to have bigger problems to deal with already.
 Good luck with them.

 Finally you can test the server with: